- in Grouped Reviews by Mal Warwick

 American Nations: A History of the Eleven Rival Regional Cultures of North America by Colin Woodard—Understanding America’s polarization and how we got to now

 Does the Red State-Blue State analysis of recent US elections make sense to you?
 Or pointing to the difference between Republicans and Democrats to explain election outcomes?
 Colin Woodward doesn’t think either one is useful in explaining how and why we vote as we do.
 Nor, in his opinion, are the boundaries that define our fifty states or the regions normally termed Northeast, Midwest, South, and so forth.
 None of these arbitrary distinctions stand up to scrutiny in light of the cultural history he relates so beautifully in his eye-opening book, American Nations.
 To understand polarization as it defines the American project today, reading this book is a must.
-Read the full review.
+Read the review.

 Other insightful books that help in understanding American history

-More than 60 other titles follow that might be considered runners-up.
+One hundred other titles follow that might be considered runners-up.
 All are nonfiction.
 They’re arranged in alphabetical order by the authors’ last names.

 Fantasyland: How America Went Haywire by Kurt Andersen — Conspiracy theories, fake news, and other delusions in American history